 Paul, on the Canadian health care system:

 Canada has a public health care system, which is almost free for most people on an insurance basis but with extra costs when expensive and multiple prescriptions or very special health circumstances arise.
-In major cities in Canada it is quite hard to get a traditional family doctor and most people use drop-in clinics for their non-emergency medical needs.
+In some major cities in Canada it can be hard to get a traditional family doctor and most people in these places use drop-in clinics for their non-emergency medical needs.
 For many people, Canada's health care system works just fine.
 But for others, it is very difficult and stressful, particularly if they desire instant full medical attention at all times and for all circumstances, as is available in the U.S.

 The Health Care in Canada comparison page between the U.S. and Canada on this site can help those returning from Japan understand the health care system in Canada better.